Key National Catholic Safeguarding Documents

 This Document outlines principles of conduct for any lay person who performs paid or unpaid work in the service of the Church (Church Worker).
 Church Workers, along with clergy and religious, contribute to the mission of the Church.
 This document deals with the behavioural standards expected of them in their work.
 The principles and standards in this document, with due distinction, parallel those for religious and clergy found in Integrity in Ministry

-The Catholic Church in Australia has established a new, nationally-consistent approach for handling concerns and allegations of sexual abuse and other misconduct.
+The Catholic Church in Australia established the National Response Protocol (the Protocol), adopted by the Australian Catholic Bishops Conference in 2021.
+It is a nationally-consistent approach for handling concerns and allegations of sexual abuse and other misconduct.

 The implementation of the National Response Protocol means that Towards Healing will be phased out, however, Church entities that have matters already being managed under Towards Healing can continue to use those processes until the matter is resolved.
 Towards Healing continues to be valid until the end of 2021 while Church authorities implement the National Response Protocol locally.

 The National Response Protocol will be monitored regularly to allow for ongoing refinement and improvement.

 Vos Estis Lux Mundi (VELM) – The Apostolic Letter issued Motu Proprio by the Supreme Pontiff Francis on 7 May 2019 became universal law operative as from 1 June 2019.
 VELM norms apply to reports received by clerics and members of Institutes of Consecrated Life and Societies of Apostolic Life regarding crimes of sexual abuse by clerics and members of Institutes of Consecrated Life and Societies of Apostolic Life and the concealing of crimes of sexual abuse by Bishops and their equivalents